Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Energy-dependent magnetized black hole solution

-which represents the anti-deSitter solution in massive gravity's rainbow in the framework of Maxwell's electrodynamics.
-It should also to be noted that for $Q=m_g=0$ it gives generalized Anti Schwarzschild solution in $d$-dimensional gravity's rainbow.
-However, for $m_g=\Lambda=0$, generalized magnetized topological RN-like solution can be recovered from it, while under the IR limit, i.e., when $h(\varepsilon)=g(\varepsilon)=1$, the corresponding topological black hole solutions in massive gravity coupled to double-Logarithmic electrodynamics are obtained.
-The Ricci scalar and Kretschmann scalar for the line element (\ref{4}) are given by
+which represents the anti-de Sitter solution in massive gravity's rainbow coupled to Maxwell's electrodynamics.
+For the choice $Q=m_g(\varepsilon)=0$, it gives generalized Anti-deSitter Schwarzschild solution in $d$-dimensional gravity's rainbow.
+However, for $m_g(\varepsilon)=\Lambda(\varepsilon)=0$, it yields the generalized magnetized topological solution with Maxwell's source.
+Moreover, by taking $h(\varepsilon)=g(\varepsilon)=1$, the solution (\ref{17}) describes the magnetized black holes of massive gravity.
+The Ricci and Kretschmann scalars corresponding to Eq. (\ref{4}) are given by

 and